-AEMO commissioned ACIL Allen (ACIL) to develop the original methodologies for forecasting maximum demand (MD) and energy consumption at the transmission connection point (CP) level.
+AEMO commissioned ACIL Allen (ACIL) in 2013 to develop the original methodologies for forecasting maximum demand (MD) at the transmission connection point (CP) level.

-AEMO engaged Frontier Economics (Frontier) to review AEMO's implementation of the methodology for NSW and Tasmanian (Tas) forecasts in 2014, and again in 2014/15 to review AEMO's implementation of the methodology to forecast maximum demand for QLD, VIC and SA.
-Frontier's role includes peer review and assistance to AEMO to further develop and improve the forecasting methodology, where possible.
+AEMO engaged Frontier Economics (Frontier) to review AEMO's implementation of the methodology for New South Wales (NSW) and Tasmanian (TAS) forecasts in 2014, and again in 2014/15 to review AEMO's implementation of the methodology to forecast maximum demand for Victoria (VIC), South Australia (SA) and Queensland (QLD).
+AEMO has now engaged Frontier to peer review the new VIC forecasts for 2015.

 The methodology has been refined and improved during each round of CP forecasts.
-This report reflects Frontier's review of revisions to the original methodology and AEMO's application of the revised methodology to produce maximum demand forecasts for 103 Queensland (Qld) transmission CPs.
+This report reflects Frontier's review of revisions to the original methodology and AEMO's application of the revised methodology to produce maximum demand forecasts for 76 VIC transmission CPs.
 The review and advice process included: